-The 12-year civil war (see p.
-16-17 of History and Myth) had a devastating effect on El Salvador's education system, with spending on education falling from 23% of the budget in 1978 to 1.5% by 1992.
-Many schools were closed or destroyed, illiteracy rates rose, and by 1991, an estimated 11,000 teachers were unemployed.
+The 12-year civil war (see History and Myth) had a devastating effect on El Salvador's education system, with spending on education falling from 23% of the budget in 1978 to 1.5% by for other activists.

-Meanwhile, the educated members of opposition groups, such as teachers, professors, and university students, tried to fill the education gap, providing literacy and other training for other activists.
 These groups incurred substantial government reprisal, resulting in the deaths or jailing of opposition supporters.
 For example, government-sponsored paramilitary groups murdered Félix Ulloa, the director of the University of El Salvador in 1981.
 In 1989, members of a UStrained battalion of the Salvadoran Army murdered 6 Jesuit professors at the José Simeón Cañas University of Central America in San Salvador.